binyomen/pwsh-live-doc/README.md

 Helper functions are available automatically in each page module's RunPage function.

+#### OutputHeading

+This function takes a heading level (starting at 1) and content for the heading, and outputs a heading element.

+Because there are already heading levels 1 and 2 on the page, passing in `1` will produce an `h3`.

 #### OutputText

 This function takes a string of markdown code.
 This markdown is translated into